 To reflect this we recently revised our Vision and Mission statements.
 The Vision describes the movement itself, and is shared in essence by many other organisations.
 The Mission describes our part in this and what we are passionate about sharing with you.

-“Our Mission is to provide inspiring courses and nurturing retreats, which offer people from diverse backgrounds a lived experience of this culture and the practical tools for developing it”
+“Our Mission is to provide inspiring courses and nurturing retreats, which offer people from diverse backgrounds a lived experience of how to nurture positive change and the practical tools for developing it”